xelemental/xelemental.github.io/_posts/2024-01-15-Golang-based-credential-stealer-targets-Indian-Airforce-Officials.md

 ![image](https://github.com/xelemental/xelemental.github.io/assets/49472311/57281d21-4870-492c-8816-da8dcbad4b04)

-Recently, the [Indian Government issued a tender](https://www.indiatoday.in/india/story/indian-air-force-tender-to-hal-for-su-30-mki-fighter-jets-2465944-2023-11-22)to Hindustan Aeronautics Limited, also known as HAL, for the procurement of 12 Sukhoi-30 MKI, a variant of superior fighter jets enhancing the Indian Air Force's arsenal.
+Recently, the [Indian Government issued a tender](https://www.indiatoday.in/india/story/indian-air-force-tender-to-hal-for-su-30-mki-fighter-jets-2465944-2023-11-22) to Hindustan Aeronautics Limited, also known as HAL, for the procurement of 12 Sukhoi-30 MKI, a variant of superior fighter jets enhancing the Indian Air Force's arsenal.
 These jets are sourced from JSC Sukhoi Company, an aircraft manufacturer based in Moscow.
 As per the newspaper article, HAL was required to respond to the tender by the end of December.

 ![image](https://github.com/xelemental/xelemental.github.io/assets/49472311/41c2e83e-145f-487f-a69c-3edaec1b0b30)